Adina Mosque: Colonial India

 The mosque was damaged by earthquakes in the 19th century.
 It fell into disuse.
 Much of Pandua also became part of the wilderness.

-Independent India

-Activists from Bharatiya Janata Party and Vishva Hindu Parishad have claimed that the mosque was built by demolishing an "Adinath Temple", and hence must be restored to the Hindus.

 Inscription

 Sultan Sikandar ordered the following words inscribed on its western facade of the mosque: In the reign of the exalted Sultan, the wisest, the most just, the most liberal and most perfect of the Sultans of Arabia and Persia, who trust in the assistance of the Merciful Allah, Abul Mujahid Sikandar Shah the Sultan, son of Ilyas Shah, the Sultan.
 May his reign be perpetuated till the Day of Promise (Resurrection).